 Note: this list of places includes island features such as summits, but not islands as such.

 FinnararaghMountainAn Corrán A name in Irish (Ir.
-An Corrán [TH], 'the crescent' or 'the sickle')KerryCounty, in Arderin, Vandeleur-Lynam, Irish Best Hundred, Irish Highest Hundred Lists, Green sandstone & siltstone Bedrock
+An Corrán [TH], 'the crescent' or 'the sickle')KerryCounty in Munster Province, in Arderin, Vandeleur-Lynam, Irish Best Hundred, Irish Highest Hundred Lists, Green sandstone & siltstone Bedrock

 Finnararagh is a corruption of Finnavogagh, the name of an area of rough pasture on the plateau W of this peak.
 The name is correctly recorded in the Ordnance Survey Name Book, but was misspelt when transferred to the map.
 The peak itself is locally called An Corrán, which aptly describes its crescent-shaped cliffs that dominate Lough Coomeen.

 An Corrán is the 165th highest place in Ireland.
 Linkback: https://mountainviews.ie/summit/160/